Gabriela Cunninghame Graham: Death and burial

-Gabriela Cunninghame Graham died from dysentery on 8 September 1906 in Hendaye, France.
-Her funeral took place on 19 September 1906 in the chancel of the ruined church of Inchmahome Priory, Scotland.
-After her death, Cunningham Graham collected his wife's poetry in a volume titled Rhymes from a World Unknown.
-Each year, on the anniversary of her death, he rowed to the island to smoke a cigarette over her grave.
-Gabriela having been a lifelong and heavy smoker, this had been a promise made to her.
+Gabriela Cunninghame Graham died from dysentery on her way home from Spain on 8 September 1906 in Hendaye, France, her husband and her maid, Peregina, at her bedside.
+Her funeral, which was conducted by her brother, Rev. William Horsfall, took place on 19 September 1906 in the family mausoleum at the Port of Menteith and thence she was taken by boat to be laid to rest in the chancel of the ruined church of Inchmahome Priory, Scotland.
+Her gravestone only bears the initials GCCG (Gabriela Chideock Cunninghame Graham), Chid(eock) being her husband's pet name for her.
+However, there is also a bronze memorial on the wall above it (see image), which includes a quotation from the play Tragicomedia de Calisto y Melibea (La Celestina) by Fernando de Rojas: "Los muertos abren los ojos a los que viven" (the dead open the eyes of those who live).
+After her death, Cunninghame Graham collected his wife's poetry in a volume titled Rhymes from a World Unknown.
+Each year, on the anniversary of her death, he rowed to the island to smoke a cigarette over her grave, in fulfillment of a promise they had made to each other.
 He was later buried beside her.

 Gabriela's death certificate recorded her as Gabrielle Marie de la Balmondière, aged 44, born in Chile to Joseph de la Balmondière and Carmen Suarez de Arecco.
 It was not until decades after her death that biographers learned Gabriela Cunninghame Graham's real lineage.